Best Practices for Web Push Notifications in 2019

 - Create Feature Drip: Show the different features and their usage.
-Give a tutorial on how to use those feature.
+Give a tutorial on how to use this feature.

-- Case Study Drip: Share case study on how your service has helped companies to reach their goal.
-Show the strategy you used to improve their success rate.
+- Case Study Drip: Share a case study on how your service has helped companies to reach their goal.
+Show the strategy you used to improve its success rate.